 Learning to ski on telemark equipment improves your overall skiing, it forces new skiers who are inclined to lean back toward the center of their skis and sharpens their balance and agility.
 Telemark boots also tend to be more comfortable and easier to walk in than alpine ski boots.
 The bindings fix only the toe to the ski, creating the “free heel” unique to this discipline because the skier’s heel is not locked down.

 With such a rich history and long list of benefits, it’s hard to believe that everything you need to Telemark Ski is in our own backyard!
 The Nordic trail system here at 49 Degrees North offers wonderful terrain for Telemark skiing.
 Access to the Nordic Center is included with Day Tickets and Season Passes.
 Not only do we have the terrain, but the gear as well!
 Limited NTN rental gear is available at 49 Degrees North Rental Shop.

 Give Telemark Skiing a Try!

 If the thought of freeing your heel and finding new ways to explore beautiful terrain catches your interest, then you’re in luck.
 This winter 49 Degrees North is offering a Telemark Clinic Series!
-The 3-Clinic series will take place on Jan 23rd, Feb 13th, and March 20th and is perfect for anyone regardless of ability or time spent on telemark gear.
+Our last clinic will take place on World Telemark day on March 5th and will be perfect for anyone regardless of ability or time spent on telemark gear.
 So come explore the free-heel world and broaden your horizons with our certified Telemark Instructors.